Five Fundamental Life Lessons

 Believe in Others

-Believing in others involves helping them realize their own dreams and feeling supported to pursue them without fear.
+Believing in other people involves helping them realize their own dreams and feeling supported to pursue them without fear.
 We can be a champion for others, not only by being their cheerleader, but also by sharing how we see their strengths and passions.
 We can act as enablers for their unique greatness to be revealed in their lives.
-When we look for the best in others that is what we find!
+When we look for the best in others, that is what we find.

 Tell the Truth

 You are only as good as your word.
 Be open to know your own truth and living it.
 Lying is only a short-term strategy that seems to get us what we want with less effort, yet it is ineffective in the long-term.

 Pausch taught others how to recognize their own abilities and own flaws, believing we can only improve by developing our own ability to assess ourselves.
 Being honest builds character and character builds honesty.
 Is there an “honor code” for how you live your life?

 Love the life you have or do something about it.
 Do not sit and wait for the perfect life or the perfect circumstances.
 Live in the moment through deliberate choices that move you toward maximizing your life purpose.